CAEP Accountability Measures

 CAEP

-The University of North Carolina at Charlotte was reviewed by the Council for Accreditation of Educator Preparation (CAEP) in fall 2020.
-Full accreditation status was awarded to all College of Education programs, with no Areas of Improvement or Stipulations noted.
-Our next accreditation visit will be in fall 2027.
-CAEP (Council for the Accreditation of Educator Preparation) has four measures, which are used to provide information on program outcome and program impact.
-Below are the four reporting measures by initial and advanced programs with data tables that provide supporting evidence for each measure:
+The University of North Carolina at Charlotte underwent a review by the Council for the Accreditation of Educator Preparation (CAEP) in fall 2020.
+All College of Education programs received full accreditation, with no Areas for Improvement or Stipulations identified.
+The next accreditation visit is scheduled for fall 2027.
+CAEP’s four accountability measures provide transparent information about program outcomes and program impact.
+Presented below are the four required reporting measures for both initial and advanced programs, along with data tables that offer supporting evidence for each measure.

 UNC Charlotte Cato College of Education is nationally accredited by CAEP for 39 of its programs including initial and advanced.
 Our programs are approved by the NC Department of Instruction.
 The links below provide tables of the programs currently accredited.

-The data tables in this section show the enrollment trends for the past three fall semesters for the initial and advanced programs at UNC Charlotte Cato College of Education.
-Data includes only CAEP accredited programs.
+The data tables in this section show the enrollment trends for the most recent fall semesters for the initial and advanced programs at UNC Charlotte Cato College of Education.
+The data includes only CAEP-accredited programs.

 Source: UNC Charlotte Institutional Research Census Data Files